What are Backlinks?

-Of course, as mentioned previously, the way Google assesses authority is through their PageRank algorithm, but that’s no longer a public-facing metric since they stopped updating, and subsequently retired, their PageRank Toolbar in 2016.
+As mentioned previously, Google assesses authority through their PageRank algorithm, but that’s no longer a public-facing metric since they stopped updating and subsequently retired their PageRank Toolbar in 2016.

 Toxic Links (Unnatural Links)

-The wrong links can harm your website’s ability to rank on Google and can even negatively impact any rankings you already have.
-‘Bad’ links are often referred to as toxic or unnatural links.
+The wrong links can harm your website’s ability to rank or negatively impact any rankings you already have.
+“Bad” links are often referred to as toxic or unnatural links.

 Editorially Placed Links